shujiehan/ScaleDFP/README.md

 ScaleDFP is a general framework for scaling disk failure prediction with the number of data sources via multi-source stream mining.
 It is designed based on three techniques: near-data-preprocessing, random downsampling, and training data allocation.

-We prototyped SCALEDFP in Python, comprising data collectors, a coordinator, and receivers with ∼550 LoC.
+We prototyped SCALEDFP in Python, comprising data collectors, a coordinator,  receivers, and a straggler-aware scheduler with ∼1,100 LoC.
 Among different components, we implement network communications using Remote Procedure Calls (RPCs) via [gRPC](https://grpc.io/).

 - For data collectors, we realize near-data preprocessing based on the preprocessing workflow in [StreamDFP](https://github.com/shujiehan/StreamDFP) and integrate random downsampling.
 After random downsampling, each data collector sends its local counts of positive and negative samples to the coordinator.